Your First Visit & FAQ in Etobicoke

 Preparing for Your Child’s First Visit

 As your child’s trusted dental specialists, we want to help them build a lifetime of good dental habits.
-We also help parents learn more about potential and anticipated dental issues as their children grow, and provide preventive and urgent dental care and general oral health care.
+We also help parents learn more about potential and anticipated dental issues as their children grow, discuss preventive care, and support urgent dental care.

 We understand some kids get more anxious than others, but there is no need to worry!
 We are trained for uneasy moments.